JetBrains logo

 User-Centered In-IDE HAX

+We believe that there is significant space for innovation in the field of human-AI interaction.
 IDE users have their own workflows and the injection of new complex features, such as LLM-based ones, is a non-trivial task.
-We believe that there is significant space for innovation in the field of human-AI interaction.
-While chat is a popular and user-friendly way of using LLMs, we believe there are better ways to implement them in IDEs.
+While chat is a popular and user-friendly way to use LLMs, we think there are better ways to integrate them into IDEs.

-The goal of this project is to embed emerging LLMs practices like code generation or code explanation into the developer workflow without disturbing the user and, at the same time, improving her productivity.
+The goal of this project is to embed emerging LLM practices into the developer workflow without disturbing the user and, at the same time, improving their productivity.

 Want to collaborate?